bdeployteam/bdeploy/doc/retypeuser/power/variables.md

 ## X: Instance and System Variables

 Used to expand to instance and system variables.
 The same prefix is used for both.
-Instance Variables take precedence over System Variables in expansions, if an both have a variable with the same ID.
+Instance Variables take precedence over System Variables in expansions, if both have a variable with the same ID.

 ```
 {{X:<VAR>}}